department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/foreign-programs.md

 For applications and further information, the following offices or representatives can help:

-- Any [VA regional office](http://www.benefits.va.gov/benefits/offices.asp) (from outside the United States, call 001-918-781-5678 during business hours, 7:00 a.m.–6:00 p.m.
+- Any [VA regional office](http://www.benefits.va.gov/benefits/offices.asp) (from outside the United States, call <span class="tel">001-918-781-5678</span> during business hours, 7:00 a.m.– 6:00 p.m.
 (CST), Monday through Friday)
 - Local representatives of Veterans organizations and the American Red Cross
 - Foreign service posts
 - Canadian Department of Veterans Affairs (Canadian schools only)